adrianmrozo/ds/reports/project4.md

 Task 0
 ---------

+### Clean-up & Catch-up

-In case we do not manage to complete task 0 (correct and complete the last milestone) we have accepted our lecturers offer to complete it in a later stage after our exams.
+In case we do not manage to complete task 0 due to a late delivery of the latest feedback, we have accepted our lecturers offer to complete it in a later stage after our exams.

 Task 1
 ---------

 ### Introduction to Weights & Biases
-Creating an account on [Weights & Biases](https://www.wandb.com/) is working straight forward with an pre-existing github account.
+Creating an account on [Weights & Biases](https://www.wandb.com/) is working straight forward with a pre-existing github account.

 I started out with the tutorial [Keras with W&B](https://colab.research.google.com/drive/1pMcNYctQpRoBKD5Z0iXeFWQD8hIDgzCV#scrollTo=Lxjw5Qckzg5W) to get an idea of how W&D is working and how our end result of this milestone should actually look like.